 As you may recall, last year Congress approved a massive omnibus public lands bill that cobbled more than 160 separate pieces of legislation into one massive bill.
 The bill permanently eliminated the potential for motorized recreation on more than two million acres of public lands that were designated as wilderness in nine states.
 In addition, the package added three new national park units, a new national monument, three new national conservation areas, more than 1,000 miles of national wild and scenic rivers and four new national trails.
 Also signed into law as a part of the omnibus package was the National Landscape Conservation System (NLCS) Act, which is currently being used to limit motorized access on Bureau of Land Management lands.

-It is important that you contact your Members of Congress to let them know you oppose a new massive omnibus public lands law and that a repeat of the 2009 bill will mean more restrictions to access.
+It is important that you contact your Members of Congress and key Congressional leaders to let them know you oppose a new massive omnibus public lands law and that a repeat of the 2009 law will mean more restrictions to access.

-Please use the Take Action link below to urge your Senators and Representative to oppose efforts to construct a massive omnibus bill in favor of allowing increased local input by considering public lands bills have hearings to allow for full local input.
+Please click the TAKE ACTION link below to urge your Members and key Congressional leaders to oppose a massive omnibus bill in favor of ensuring that all public lands bills have hearings to allow for full local input.